m47jiang/HexFlash/README.md

 		path_to_your_hex/hexfile.hex

 - DON'T FORGET TO HIT THE RESET BUTTON BEFORE RUNNING THIS LINE
-- Run the changed result in the command line
-- should look something like this
+- Run the changed result in the command line or terminal should look something like this:

 	 	/{somepath}/bin/avrdude -C /{somepath}/etc/avrdude.conf -v -p atmega32u4 -c avr109 -P /dev/ttyACM0 -b57600 -D -U {path_to_your_hex}/hexfile.hex